-Many aspiring authors procrastinate to write a book because they associate pain to the process of it.
-They believe that it'll be too time consuming, be challenging, difficult, or overwhelming.
+Many aspiring authors procrastinate to write a book because they associate pain with the process of it.
+They believe that it'll be too time-consuming, be challenging, difficult, or overwhelming.
 These are all alternative words for “pain”.

 - What will it cost you if you don't write a book?

 - What has it already cost you in your life?

 - What will you miss out on in your life if you don't write a book?